 Address: Piața Hermann Oberth in Lower town.

-Have a meal at the number 1 restaurant of Sighisoara
+Have a meal at the number 1 restaurant in Sighisoara

 Yes, it is Joseph T. Restaurant & Wine Bar located in Central Park Hotel.
 It is a stylish traditional restaurant from the higher end of the price range.
 Wooden panels and the beautiful colors of stained glass add a special ambiance to the place.
 I very much liked the chandeliers.
 The food was delicious, the service was friendly and the selection of foods and drinks was impressive.
 So your money would be well spent and it’s still much cheaper than similar restaurants in Western Europe.